Argyle and Campbell Street bicycle connections

 Why are we doing this?

-The Royal Hobart Hospital (RHH) redevelopment contractor has advised the City of Hobart that they do not currently require the work zone on Liverpool Street in front of the Royal Hobart Hospital as of January 2025.
+The Royal Hobart Hospital (RHH) redevelopment contractor had a work zone on Liverpool Street in front of the RHH.
+They advised the City of Hobart that they do not currently require the work zone as of January 2025.
+The removal of the work zone allowed the bike lane to be installed.

-Following the Council's decision on the Argyle Street and Campbell Street bike lane project, the approved bike lane has been installed on this section of Liverpool Street.
 Parking has also been reinstated on the Police Station side of the street.
 In the future, the street might need to return to a work zone for the RHH refurbishment.

 They connect with existing on-road bicycle lanes on Campbell Street and Liverpool Street.